 2. The Principle of Commitment and Consistency

-The principle of commitment and consistency also governs the foot in the door technique.
+The principle of commitment and consistency also governs the foot-in-the-door technique.
 People agree to bigger requests as it helps them behave in a way consistent with their favorable self-image.

 An experiment was conducted in which those in the experiment group were made to recall their previous religious behaviors before being asked religious questions.
 The answers they gave showed that their current beliefs were similar to their past behaviors.